Talktoloop/product/tracking.md

 ## Current Status

-Dialog component refactoring complete, ready to commit.
-Added dark mode variants and improved readability for all styled components, while identifying wrapper components that don't require styling changes.
+Drawer component refactoring complete and ready to commit.
+Moving on to the dropdown menu component for review of dark mode needs and readability improvements.